Updated: May 6

 My focus is getting out of SNS dominance and into PNS mode by:

-Mindfulness practice such as meditation, breathe work and journalling
+Mindfulness practice such as meditation, breath work and journalling

 Prioritising self care and taking time out